N3R4i/mouse2joystick_shadPS4_JumpMod/README.md

  * **"SR40" bug fix.** There was a bug that caused the stick to tilt more than it should when the mouse was moved at an angle.
 My fix makes the mouse input way more consistent.
 Easiest to explain with pictures:

 ![Explanation](https://i.imgur.com/fnWZudi.png)
+* Fix for mouse clicks not working after turning off the script

 # New features
  * **Deadzone compensation** - Allows the user to entirely eliminate the ingame deadzone.
 The value (between 0-1) represents the position where the stick tilt will start when the mouse is moved.
 Should be set the same as the ingame deadzone (which can be found by trial and error).
 Bloodborne has a fairly large deadzone, around 0.37.
 This means you have to tilt the stick to at least 37% of its full range, otherwise no camera movement is registered.
 So, if you set this to 0.37 then any mouse movement will cause the stick to start at 37% of its full range, thus eliminating the deadzone.
 If set to 1 then any mouse movement will cause full stick tilt.